elastic/ecs/README.md

 ## <a name="agent"></a> Agent fields

-The agent fields contains the data about the agent/client/shipper that created the event.
+The agent fields contain the data about the agent/client/shipper that created the event.

-As an example in case of Beats for logs the `agent.name` is `filebeat`.
-In the case of APM it is the agent running in the app / service.
-The agent information does not change if data is sent through queuing system like Kafka, Redis, or processing systems like Logstash or APM Server.

 | Field  | Description  | Type  | Multi Field  | Example  |